The Duke of Edinburgh's Award: Award programmes

-The Duke of Edinburgh's Award programmes take between one and four years to complete, and they must be completed by the participant's twenty-fifth birthday.
-There are around 300,000 new participants annually, with an estimated 461,000 current participants in the UK.
+The Duke of Edinburgh's Award programmes take between one and four years to complete, and they must be completed by the participant's 25th-birthday.
 The programmes are at three progressive levels which, if successfully completed, lead to a Bronze, Silver, or Gold Duke of Edinburgh's Award.
 With assistance from adult Leaders, participants select and set objectives in each of the following areas: